-Principal on all loan repayments from City mortgage subsidy loans to low and moderate income households shall be deposited in a revolving loan fund to be used for future mortgage subsidy loans.
+Principal on all loan repayments from City mortgage subsidy loans to low and moderate income households shall be deposited in a revolving loan fund to be used for future eligible projects or programs.
 Such revolving loan fund shall be established by the Administrative Services Director within the HOME Fund.